What is the FORECAST Function?

-- X (required argument) – It is a numeric x-value for which we want to forecast a new y-value.
+- X (required argument) – This is a numeric x-value for which we want to forecast a new y-value.

-- Known_y’s (required argument) – It is the dependent array or range of data.
+- Known_y’s (required argument) – The dependent array or range of data.

-- Known_x’s (required argument) – It is the independent array or range of data that is known to us.
+- Known_x’s (required argument) – This is the independent array or range of data that is known to us.

 How to use the FORECAST Function in Excel?

 As a worksheet function, FORECAST can be entered as part of a formula in a cell of a worksheet.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s consider an example:

 Suppose we are given earnings data, which are the known x’s, and expenses, which are the known y’s.
 We can use the FORECAST function to predict an additional point along the straight line of best fit through a set of known x- and y-values.
 Using the data below:

 Using earnings data for January 2019, we can predict the expenses for the same month using the FORECAST function.